Major in Economics Heading link

 Minor in Economics Heading link

 Students who wish to take some economics coursework may consider our Minor in Economics, which requires six courses.
-This can be a good complement to majors in finance, business, political science, sociology, mathematics, premed, engineering, and so on.
+The minor is often a good complement to majors in finance, business, political science, sociology, mathematics, premed, engineering, and other related fields.